 Policy Ref.
-Title Policy Objectives PKC LDP (201 PKC LDP (2014) Policy EP1 Climate Change, Carbon Reduction and Sustainable Construction Sustainable design and construction will be integral to new development in Perth and Kinross.
+Title Policy Objectives TAYplan Strat TAYplan Strategic Development Plan (TAYplan) (2017) Policy 9 Managing TAYplan's Assets See Table 1 above for full policy details PKC LDP Policy EP1 (PKC LDP2 Policy 1 A&B) Climate Change, Carbon Reduction and Sustainable Construction Sustainable design and construction will be integral to new development in Perth & Kinross.
 Applications for development may require a Sustainability Statement to demonstrate how developments will uphold sustainable construction principles and contribute to mitigating and adapting to climate change and to meeting targets to reduce carbon dioxide emissions.
 New buildings should also include low and zero-carbon generating technologies (LZCGT) to off-set a proportion of emissions arising from the use of the buildings, as specified in the table below.
 Some relevant buildings must be accompanied by a sustainability statement and all buildings must receive an appropriate sustainability label as per the Building Standards Technical Handbook Section 7 - Sustainability.
-The Council is committed to ensuring that development minimises disturbance to, and the loss of, carbon rich soils, including peatland, which are of value as carbon stores.
-Development will only be permitted on areas of undisturbed carbon rich soils, including peatland, where it has been clearly demonstrated that there is no viable alternative, or where the economic and social benefits of the development outweigh any potential detrimental effect on the environment.
-Policy EP12 Contaminated The Council's first priority will be to prevent the creation of new contamination.
-Land Consideration will be given to proposals for the development of contaminated land, as defined under Part IIA, Section 78A(2) of the Environmental Protection Act 1990, where it can be demonstrated to the satisfaction of the Council that appropriate remediation measures can be incorporated in order to ensure the site/land is suitable for the proposed use and in order to ensure that contamination does not adversely affect the integrity of a European designated site(s).
+Policy EP12 (PKC LDP2 Policy 56) Contaminated Land The Council's first priority will be to prevent the creation of new contamination.
+Consideration will be given to proposals for the development of contaminated land, as

+Policy Ref.
+Title Policy Objectives defined under Part IIA, Section 78A(2) of the Environmental Protection Act 1990, where it can be demonstrated to the satisfaction of the Council that appropriate remediation measures can be incorporated in order to ensure the site/land is suitable for the proposed use and in order to ensure that contamination does not adversely affect the integrity of a European designated site(s).
 Informal pre-application discussions should take place at the earliest opportunity between the Council, the developer and any other interested parties in order to help identify the nature, extent and type(s) of contamination on the site (including any source, pathways, receptor links) and the most appropriate means of remediation.
 The Council may attach conditions to the granting of planning consent to ensure that these remediation measures have been completed prior to the commencement of any works on site and/or the occupation of any new units.
 The Council will adopt the "suitable for use" approach as advocated by Scottish Government Statutory Guidance when dealing with proposals for the development of contaminated land.